 The Celtic Collection

 If you’re looking to do something a little extra special for the Mother in your life, Celtic Manor have plenty to offer.
-The best offer at the moment os their up to 40% off gift experiences for Mum.
+It is worth checking their latest offers and watch our for special ‘voucher’ deals0.

 One thing is guaranteed, Mum will have a relaxing experience – from a boutique spa day with unrivalled panoramic views overlooking the stunning Cardiff skyline, to decadent afternoon tea and Prosecco in the panoramic parkland of the Celtic Manor resort.